FAQ

 Are test results public?

-Yes, when you submit a url for testing, it generates a public report with the results.
+Yes, when you submit a URL for testing, it generates a public report with the results.

 Can you delete my test results?